Jeznar/GitRepo/Spells/1st_Level/README.md

 # 1st Level Spells
 This repository will contain my automated 1st level spells as I create new or update existing (there are many) that currently reside only in my game data (which is regularly backed up) I'll add them here.

-Spells will have notes on elemnts that I think are interesting.
+Spells will have notes on elements that I think are interesting.
 In some cases differences from RAW, notes on how to use the spell in game, or coding notes.

 * [Binding Curse](#binding-curse)
 * [Bless](#bless)